Atlanta Wrongful Death Lawyer

 It is important to act quickly.
 Wrongful Death cases have short deadlines and it is very rare to be able to extend these deadlines.
 Wrongful death cases require significant time and financial investment to prepare.
 Big insurance companies know this so be careful that the wrongful death attorney has the ability to go the distance.
 James has a proven track record and will dedicate himself to getting you fair compensation.

 Evidence can be lost.
 Evidence can be destroyed.
-The earlier you hire an experienced malpractice law firm, the better your chances are for success.
+The earlier you hire an experienced wrongful death law firm, the better your chances are for success.

 In Georgia, only certain individuals are entitled to recover for the loss of a loved one.
 Generally, when the deceased person is an adult, his or her spouse or children have the right to seek a legal recovery when a loved one has died due to negligence or an intentional act.
 The spouse is required to share a portion of the proceeds from any legal action for wrongful death with the children, but is guaranteed a one-third of any recovery for wrongful death.
 When the death of a minor is involved, the right to recover belongs to the child’s parents.
 In the event a person is not survived by a spouse, child or parent, then the right to pursue a wrongful death action belongs to the deceased person’s estate.